admiller125/MechaCar_Statistical_Analysis/README.md

 ![](Resources/total_summary.PNG)

 Overall the lots have a variance of roughly 62.3, which is lower than the 100 PSI variance required.
-The mean and median are very close at roughly 1499 and 1500 PSI respectively making it likely that this is the intended design PSI.
+The mean and median are very close at roughly 1499 and 1500 PSI respectively making it likely that 1500 is the intended design PSI.

 Lot Summary Results: